UlordChain/Document/Proof-of-Work_en.md

 ## 2. Performance of One-way Function CryptoHello
 ### 2.1 Performance on CPU
 **CPU Platforms**
-Our test is based on four platforms, including server, PC, Tianhe-2, and embedded system.
+Our test is based on four platforms, including server, PC, ServerX, and embedded system.
 The parameters of these platforms are presented in table 2-1.
 **Table 2-1 CPU Platforms**

 |  Platforms  | #1 Server | #2 PC | #3 ServerX | #4 Embedded System|